ronxjansen/ronxjansen/README.md

 - :seedling: To help in the energy transition with my skills where possible
 - :beers: Make remote work more fun and personal
 - :open_hands: Develop more, or even exclusively, open source software
-- :bulb: Experiment more with Rust, Svelte, C and C++
+- :bulb: Experiment more with Rust, Svelte, SolidJs,
 - :hammer: Kickstart an IoT project

 Question?